ethpm/ethpm-spec/docs/source/v3-package-spec.rst

 Install Path: ``installPath``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Filesystem path of source file.
   - **Must** be a relative filesystem path that begins with a ``./``.
   - **Must** resolve to a path that is within the current virtual working directory.
   - **Must** be unique across all included sources.
+  - While this field might not be directly useful for certain compilers (i.e. Vyper), it is still required to ensure cross-tooling compatibility of packages.

   :Required: This field **must** be included for the package to be writable to disk.
   :Key: ``installPath``